opencog/atomspace-dht/README.md

 enabling AtomSpace contents to be shared via the OpenDHT content distribution network.
-The goal is to allow efficient decentralized, distributed operation over the global internet, allowing many AtomSpace processes to access and perform updates to large datasets.
+The goal is to allow efficient decentralized, distributed operation over the global internet, allowing many AtomSpace processes to access and perform updates to huge datasets.

 ### The AtomSpace
 The [AtomSpace](https://wiki.opencog.org/w/AtomSpace) is a